IDE Services 2024.4 Help

 View plugin update history

 You can check all the changes made to the plugin repository from the Plugins page of the Web UI.
-This includes plugin visibility changes, operations with channels, uploading of new plugins or plugin versions, and so on.
+This includes operations with channels, uploading of new plugins or plugin versions, and so on.
 To access the history of changes, click More options and select the View update history option.

 See plugin